 - The mouse pointer shape when Push/Pop mode is enabled.
-See How to Push and Pop Hierarchical Levels, on page 106 for details. - A small H symbol (H) in the lower left corner indicates a hidden instance, and you cannot push into it. - The Hierarchy Browser symbols indicates the type of instance and you can use that to determine whether you can push into an object.
-For example, hierarchical instance (♣), technology-specific primitive (♣), logic primitive such as XOR (♣), or other primitive instance (♣).
-The browser symbol does not indicate whether or not an instance is hidden. - The status bar at the bottom of the main synthesis tool window reports information about the object under the pointer, including whether or not it is a hidden instance or a primitive.
+See How to Push and Pop Hierarchical Levels, on page 106 for details. - A small H symbol (]) in the lower left corner indicates a hidden instance, and you cannot push into it. - The status bar at the bottom of the main synthesis tool window reports information about the object under the pointer, including whether or not it is a hidden instance or a primitive.